DIY Probate UK – Cutting the Cost of Probate

 Where probate is needed, it typically takes between three and nine months depending on the complexity of the persons estate, the number of assets and liabilities and the number of beneficiaries.
 The more of any of them, the longer it will take.

-To deal with probate yourself, three things are necessary:
+three things are necessary:

 - You must be persistent – it will take several attempts to obtain the information you need, and what they tell you will often be wrong!